-The Saskatchewan Archaeological Society (SAS) is the provincial society for archaeology in the province of Saskatchewan.
+The Saskatchewan Archaeological Society (SAS) is the provincial society for archaeology in Saskatchewan.
 We promote public education and research and advocate for conservation.
 Members include both avocational and professional archaeologists.

 One of the primary goals of the SAS is education.
 To this end, we help teachers educate young people about archaeology and the rich heritage left to us by our province’s first peoples and other cultures.